jdmonin/JSettlers2/doc/Readme.developer.md

 Coding is done in Java 6, but should compile cleanly in newer JDKs.
 (v1.2 used java 5 for backwards compatibility; earlier versions used 1.4.)
-The build system is gradle, we are phasing out the earlier Ant build.
+The build system is gradle 4 or 5, we are phasing out the earlier Ant build.
 Use any IDE you want, including vi.
 Use spaces, not tabs.
 Please try to keep the other conventions of the code already there (see "Coding Style" below for more details.).